Venom: Let There Be Carnage: Plot

 In 1996, a young Cletus Kasady watches helplessly as his lover, Frances Barrison, is taken away from St. Estes Home for Unwanted Children to the Ravencroft Institute.
-On the way, Barrison uses her sonic scream powers to attack young police officer Patrick Mulligan.
-Mulligan shoots Barrison in the eye and suffers an injury to his ear due to her scream.
-Unbeknownst to Mulligan, who believes he killed her, Barrison is still taken to Ravencroft, where her abilities are restricted.
+On the way, Frances uses her sonic scream powers to attack young police officer Patrick Mulligan.
+Mulligan shoots Frances in the eye and suffers an injury to his ear due to her scream.
+Unbeknownst to Mulligan, who believes he killed her, Frances is still taken to Ravencroft, where her abilities are restricted.

-In the present day, Mulligan is now a detective and asks journalist Eddie Brock to speak to serial killer Kasady in San Quentin State Prison, as Kasady refuses to talk to anyone other than Brock.
-After the visit, Brock's alien symbiote Venom deduces where Kasady has hidden the bodies of his victims, which gives Brock a considerable career boost.
-Brock is contacted by his ex-fiancée Anne Weying, who tells him that she is now engaged to Dr. Dan Lewis, to Venom's displeasure.
-Kasady, who has been found guilty of his crimes and sentenced to death by lethal injection, invites Brock to attend his execution.
-Brock speaks with Kasady, who insults Brock, provoking Venom to attack Kasady.
-Kasady bites Brock's hand and ingests a small part of the symbiote.
-Back home, Venom has an argument with Brock about wanting more freedom to eat criminals, and the symbiote decides to leave Brock's body and go off on its own.
+In the present day, Mulligan, now a detective, asks journalist Eddie Brock to speak to serial killer Cletus in San Quentin State Prison, as Cletus refuses to talk to anyone other than Eddie.
+After the visit, Eddie's alien symbiote Venom deduces where Cletus has hidden the bodies of his victims, which gives Eddie a considerable career boost.
+Still on the run from the FBI, Eddie puts Venom on a ban from devouring criminals, which Venom disapproves of.
+Eddie is contacted by his ex-fiancée Anne Weying, who tells him that she is now engaged to Dr. Dan Lewis, to Venom's displeasure.
+Cletus, who has been found guilty of his crimes and sentenced to death by lethal injection, invites Eddie to attend his execution.
+Eddie speaks with Cletus, who insults Eddie, provoking Venom to attack Cletus.
+Cletus bites Eddie's hand and ingests a small part of the symbiote.
+Back home, Venom has an argument with Eddie about wanting more freedom to eat criminals, and the symbiote decides to leave Eddie's body and go off on its own.